The Lovin' Spoonful

 Why do I do the things that make me sorry

-Why do I do the things that make
+Why do I do the things that make you cry

 Will I lose your love to another